 HOW DO WE COLLECT YOUR PERSONAL DATA?

-We collect data about you either when you provide the data directly to us (by phone, post or email), including when you enquire about our activities such as fundraising or volunteering, or when you subscribe to our newsletter via the website, send or receive an email or make a donation to us.
+We collect data about you either when you provide it directly to us (by phone, post or email), including when you enquire about our activities such as fundraising or volunteering, or when you subscribe to our newsletter via the website, send or receive an email or make a donation or purchase products to or from us.

 We may receive data from third parties such as analytics providers such as Google based outside the EU, advertising networks such as Facebook based outside the EU, such as search information providers such as Google based outside the EU, providers of technical, payment and delivery services, such as data brokers or aggregators.

 We may also receive data from publicly availably sources such as Companies House and the Electoral Register based inside the EU.